insin/nwb/docs/Configuration.md

           loaders: [
             {test: /\.html$/, loader: 'html'}
           ]
         },
-        // Allow the use of require('images/blah.png') to require from an
-        // src/images from anywhere in the the app.
-        resolve: {
-          alias: {
-            'images': path.resolve('src/images')
-          }
-        },
         // Example of adding an extra plugin which isn't managed by nwb
         plugins: [